 Where to Stay Near Mont Saint Michel

-While Mont Saint Michel can definitely be visited in a day trip, if you want to see it without tourists, spend the night.
+While Mont Saint Michel can definitely be visited on a day trip, if you want to see it without the crowds, spend the night.

 Yes, you can stay on the island!

 While the on-island options are a bit more expensive, there’s something very special about having 24-hour access to the quiet, narrow streets of this unique island.
 It allows you to appreciate it in a way the vast majority of tourists never do.

 Here are my two favorite options ON the island:

-Hotel La Mère Poulard – Located just inside the gate from the causeway, access to the hotel is only by shuttle bus (they do provide parking off the island).
+Hotel La Mere Poulard – Located just inside the gate from the causeway, access to the hotel is only by shuttle bus (they do provide parking off the island).
 The hotel’s restaurant is world-famous as the original creator of the island’s two culinary specialties – giant, fluffy omelets and butter cookies.

 Le Mouton Blanc – Situated at the base of the abbey, rooms are cozy (i.e. small), yet comfortable.
 Of the three buildings that make up the hotel, one has medieval-style rooms, while another features views of Mont Saint Michel.